databrokerglobal/dxc/README.md

 - [x] Nice error handling when file doesn't match
 - [x] Store the upload event in db
 - [ ] Unit test the crap out of it
+- [ ] Change name of file if same filename but not same content
+- [ ] More clever file checker -> no delete but flag in db?